othyn/DateStrings/README.md

 [![Quote](https://img.shields.io/badge/just-one%20more%20thing-lightgrey)](https://en.wikipedia.org/wiki/IPhone_(1st_generation))
 [![Love](https://img.shields.io/badge/built%20with-love-red)](https://img.shields.io/badge/built%20with-love-red)

 A Swift 5 `Date` extension that adds helpful string accessors.
+With new methods and properties that make getting a string from a Date easy, with plenty of customisation and available options.
+There is also a handy init from string too!

 ## Table of contents